Teaching Children How to Roller Skate

 - My New Year’s resolution for this year – helping at least 1 person every time I skate.

-- The 5 steps to teaching someone new how to roller skate – I take you through the steps I use to teach children how to roller skate.
+- The 5 steps to teaching someone to roller skate – I take you through the steps I use to teach others this great activity.
 I used these same steps with my kids, but you can use them to teach anyone how to skate.

 - Some tips for the coach, parent or teacher who is helping out that new skater.